tnsqkyy/hackbook/tooling/wireless/README.md

 # Wireless Attacks

-The **wireless** category covers Wi-Fi hacking, 802.11 frame behavior, capture methods, and real attack workflows.
-The goal is to understand how wireless protocols behave at the packet level — not just how to run commands.
+This section is all about hacking WiFi.
+We'll look at how the data flies through the air, how to capture it, and how real attacks work.

-Wireless attacks are a common entry point in real assessments, so mastering them is essential.
+The goal is to understand what's happening with the raw data, not just to memorize commands.
+Breaking into WiFi is a common way for hackers to get into a network, so learning this is super important.

 ---

 ## 📡 What This Section Covers

-- 802.11 frames (management, control, data)
+-   The different types of WiFi data (frames)
-- Monitor mode, injection, chipset capabilities
+-   How to put your WiFi card in "monitor mode"
-- Capturing WPA/WPA2 handshakes
+-   Grabbing WPA/WPA2 handshakes
-- PMKID attacks
+-   PMKID attacks (another way to get in)
-- Deauthentication and frame manipulation
+-   Kicking devices off the network (deauth attacks)
-- Converting captures to crackable formats
+-   Getting captures ready for password cracking
-- Tool workflows and analysis techniques
+-   How to use the tools together

 ---

 ## 🔧 Tools Included

-Each tool includes its own README.
+Each tool has its own README file.

 ### **Aircrack-NG Suite**
-Classic Wi-Fi auditing toolkit for capture, attack, conversion, and cracking.
+The original WiFi hacking toolkit for capturing, attacking, and cracking.
 → **[Go to /aircrack-ng](./aircrack-ng/)**

 (Other tools like **hcxdumptool** and **wifite** will be added later.)

 ---

-## 🧠 Philosophy
+## 🧠 My Goal

-Wireless hacking is about understanding:
+Hacking WiFi is really about understanding:

-- how frames move through the air,
+-   How data packets move through the air.
-- how clients authenticate,
+-   How devices prove who they are to the network.
-- how access points respond,
+-   How the WiFi router (access point) answers.
-- and how attackers can capture or disrupt those interactions.
+-   How an attacker can grab or mess up that conversation.

 Every guide here focuses on **why the attack works**, not just the commands.